victoryforphil/mad-rs/notes/engine.md

 - Message based is easy to tap for logging and replays.. hmmmm
 - Queue per region or zone?
 - Engine instance per region or zone?
+- Time just another part of querable state?
+  - So those that care can add to their request list of data?
+  - A "Time" system can update it
+    - Triggering time system is same as a dedicated "TIck" event
+- Whole engine is just event listeners?
+  - I kinda like it.